STORM-PE

 Patient Representative

-e.
-Type 3a was not considered major bleeding if it was related to an expected decrease in hemoglobin level due to fluid administration and if transfusion was less than 2 units
+d.
+Type 3a was not considered major bleeding if it was related to an expected decrease in hemoglobin level due to fluid administration and if transfusion was less than 2 units.

 f.
 Timepoint closest to randomization, after administration of AC and pre-procedure for the CAVT arm.
 Paired data represented.